-Name Range Step Default Description Voltage low pickup 0.050.50×U n 0.01×U n 0.05×U n If one the measured voltages is below low pickup value Voltage high detect 0.011.10×U n 0.01×U n 0.80×U n and two of the measured voltages exceed high detect value the function's pick-up activates.
+Name Range Step Default Description Voltage Iow pickup 0.050.50×U n 0.01×Un 0.05×Un If one the measured voltages is below low pickup value and two of the Voltage high detect 0.011.10×U n 0.01×Un measured voltages exceed high detect value the function's pick-up activates.
 Angle shift limit 2.0090.00deg 0.10deg 5.00deg If the difference between the present angle and the angle 40 ms before is below the set value, the function's pick-up is blocked.
 Bus fuse fail check 0: No 1: Yes - 1: Yes Selects whether or not the state of the bus fuse is supervised.
-The supervised signal is determined the "VTS MCB Trip bus" setting ($I/O \rightarrow Fuse\ failure\ inputs$).
+The supervised signal is determined the "VTS MCB Trip bus" setting (I/ $O \rightarrow$ Fuse failure inputs).
 Line fuse fail check 0: No 1: Yes - 1: Yes Selects whether or not the state of the line fuse is supervised.
-The supervised signal is determined by the "VTS MCB Trip line" setting ($I/O \rightarrow Fuse\ failure\ inputs$).
+The supervised signal is determined by the "VTS MCB Trip line" setting ( I / $O \rightarrow Fuse failure inputs$ ).